8

 Common Questions About Building a Blockchain

-How does the choice of blockchain protocol impact the scalability and security of the network?
+How does the choice of protocol impact the scalability and security of the network?

 The choice of blockchain protocol has a significant impact on both the scalability and security of the network.
 Different protocols offer various trade-offs between decentralization, security, and scalability—often referred to as the blockchain trilemma.